MikeHopley/ftl-ships-strategy/index.md

 * 50% if you have shields
 * 60% if you have both

 Even if you find a great weapon like a Burst Laser 2, consider buying shields instead.
 A Burst Laser 2 does not make you safe in the same way that hacking does, because unlike hacking it can miss.
-And it doesn’t do much until you egt the expensive weapons upgrades.
 Sector 3 is reasonably safe with shields, especially if you upgrade them (try to save enough scrap for hacking, though).

 At intervals, consider buying a weapons buffer.
 Early on there are more important uses of scrap.
 However, if you pick up a two-power weapon, it may be worth buying the buffer while you wait.